 - 10% off Museum Shop purchases with current WLU ID.

-- An additional one-time 10% off when a student takes a guided tour of Lee Chapel and Museum.
+- An additional 10% off when you sign-up for a Museums guided tour.

 The Museums at W&L advance learning through direct engagement with collections, stimulate appreciation of global cultures, and inspire leadership in the arts and sciences.